 By recognizing the signs early on and taking decisive action, employees and employers can work together to foster a culture of inclusivity, respect, and collaboration.

-Definition of a Hostile Work Environment
+What is a Hostile Work Environment?

 A hostile work environment is a workplace where employees feel uncomfortable, intimidated, or unsafe due to ongoing harassment or discrimination.
 This unwelcome behavior can be based on protected characteristics such as race, gender, religion, age, disability, and more.
-This raises several pertinent questions:
+In many cases, a hostile environment may also resemble an abusive workplace where power is misused or employees are routinely mistreated.

 -